biolink/biolink-model/docs/index.md

     * [AnatomicalEntityToAnatomicalEntityAssociation](AnatomicalEntityToAnatomicalEntityAssociation.md)
        * [AnatomicalEntityToAnatomicalEntityOntogenicAssociation](AnatomicalEntityToAnatomicalEntityOntogenicAssociation.md) - A relationship between two anatomical entities where the relationship is ontogenic, i.e. the two entities are related by development.
 A number of different relationship types can be used to specify the precise nature of the relationship.
        * [AnatomicalEntityToAnatomicalEntityPartOfAssociation](AnatomicalEntityToAnatomicalEntityPartOfAssociation.md) - A relationship between two anatomical entities where the relationship is mereological, i.e the two entities are related by parthood.
 This includes relationships between cellular components and cells, between cells and tissues, tissues and whole organisms
+    * [BehaviorToBehavioralFeatureAssociation](BehaviorToBehavioralFeatureAssociation.md) - An association between an aggregate behavior and a behavioral feature manifested by the individual exhibited or has exhibited the behavior.
     * [CaseToPhenotypicFeatureAssociation](CaseToPhenotypicFeatureAssociation.md) - An association between a case (e.g. individual patient) and a phenotypic feature in which the individual has or has had the phenotype.
     * [CellLineToDiseaseOrPhenotypicFeatureAssociation](CellLineToDiseaseOrPhenotypicFeatureAssociation.md) - An relationship between a cell line and a disease or a phenotype, where the cell line is derived from an individual with that disease or phenotype.
        * [CellLineAsAModelOfDiseaseAssociation](CellLineAsAModelOfDiseaseAssociation.md)